 Why do we choose to marry someone and commit to spending the rest of our life with them?

 Not because it’s easy, that’s for sure.

-I would dare to say that it’s because we want a life partner to share our life adventure with.
+I would dare to say that it’s because we want a life partner to share our life adventures with.

-Someone who will always be there for us, to believe in us, appreciate, and support us in both the good and bad.
+Someone who will always be there for us, to believe in us, appreciate, and a partner to support us while weathering both the good and bad.

 Support does not mean that you put aside all logic and reason.

 Marcus’s dream is to become a marriage and business coach, but we are starting by taking baby steps.

 Paying as we go, growing together, and only taking what we can handle.
 This is a choice we made for our family life to remain our top priority.

 Ash’s dream is to be a writer of fiction.
 We started with one story, one book.
 Marcus supported by doing the research for publishing and plotting.
 Genre research, promotions, and all the technical parts.
 We ended up coming together to write under a pen name A. M. Kusi.
 This helped Ash achieve her dreams and follow her passion, while also including Marcus.
 Now this is a huge part of our lives.

 Can you support your spouse?